 Transdisciplinary and life-changing work is taking place across ASU's many health related programs, departments, centers and institutes.

-The Department of Biomedical Informatics (BMI) at ASU, chaired by Professor George Runger fosters strong partnerships among academic researchers, clinical practitioners and regional health care providers in the advancement of research and education in the science and practice of biomedical informatics.
+Biomedical informatics programs at ASU's College of Health Solutions foster strong partnerships among academic researchers, clinical practitioners and regional health care providers that advance research and education in the industry.
 Partnerships with Mayo Clinic, Banner Health, and Barrow Neurological Institute, among others, infuse the program with practical research mandates and clinical relevance.